 Successful inter-operator synchronization have already been implemented.
 As an example:

+[Insert feedback from CMCC]

 [Insert feedback from Linkem/Aria]

 From ECC PT1(11)103: “In the Asia Pacific region Malaysian operators in the 2300MHz band operate synchronized TDD systems (frame timing and UL/DL transmission) in unpaired blocks through a voluntarily agreed cooperation agreement.
 The agreed DL/UL ratio is 29:18 but there is a possibility to agree alternative ratios.
 Internationally, the 29:18 DL/UL ratio is a very common and popular ratio for the uplink and downlink sub-frames in TDD mode.”